SCCiuchi/currency-converter/README.md

 ---
 ```
 To Do:
-* redesign front with twig templates (ecb|bnr)
+* redesign front with twig templates                                - in progress
-* format xml in getContent
+* format xml in getContent                                          - DONE -> created object from the array
-* check db connection and create method to insert the rate info
+* check db connection and create method to insert the rate info     - in progress
 ```